NEMSLinux/nems-docs/docs/platforms/vm.rst

 releases are created in order to ease deployment across a variety of the most popular virtualization hypervisors.

+..
+Note:: All NEMS Virtual Appliance images are downloaded via BitTorrent.
+There is no other way to download the enterprise edition of NEMS Linux.

 Host Requirements
 -----------------